 The Cell and Organ Systems Graduate Concentration encompasses a wide diversity of research areas, including cell biology, organ systems physiology, extracellular matrix biology, cell signaling, developmental biology and others.
 It is anticipated that, given the enormous increase in gene sequence data available, there will be an increasing need for individuals broadly trained in disciplines such as these.
 The goal of this concentration is to provide students a rigorous environment and careful guidance in their efforts towards earning a graduate degree.
 The curriculum provides for a breadth of background knowledge, skill development in oral and written communication and in critical thinking and opportunities for learning a variety of research techniques.
-Both M.S. and Ph.D. degree programs will emphasize the development and critical defense of an independent research project.
+The Ph.D. degree program will emphasize the development and critical defense of an independent research project (dissertation).

 Students wishing to enter this concentration are expected to have some background (at the undergraduate or graduate level) in general physiology, cell biology, biochemistry and genetics/evolutionary biology.

 The requirements for the Ph.D.
-Degree include 16 credit hours of selected graduate level coursework, a series of 3 Laboratory Tutorials or rotations, at least 2 semesters of teaching experience (as a Teaching Assistant) and successful completion of a Graduate Preliminary Exam, a Ph.D.
-Candidacy Exam and a Dissertation Defense.
-Ph.D. students also take at least 9 credits of BISC 969 - Doctoral Dissertation, after passing the Candidacy Exam.
+Degree are as follows: a) 16 credit hours of selected graduate level coursework, b) a series of 2 Laboratory Tutorials or rotations (BISC864), c) at least 2 semesters of teaching experience (as a Teaching Assistant) d) successful completion of a Graduate Preliminary Exam, d) research on a significant scientific problem e) Ph.D.
+Candidacy Exam f) a Dissertation Defense.